-- If you are using SmartPort telemetry, enable TELEMETRY. - If you are using a programmable LED strip, enable LED_STRIP. - Air Mode increases authority when the throttle is all the way down.
-We recommend leaving this option on all the time. - The Kakute F4 AIO has built-in Betaflight OSD.
-The OSD option should always be enabled. - If you are using ESCs with telemetry capability, enable the ESC SENSOR option. - The ANTI_GRAVITY option increases the stability of the copter when the throttle is raised or lowered quickly.
+- If you are using any kind of telemetry (SmartPort, Crossfire, etc.), enable TELEMETRY. - If you are using a programmable LED strip, enable LED STRIP. - Air Mode increases authority when the throttle is all the way down.
+We recommend leaving this option on all the time. - The Kakute F7 AIO has built-in Betaflight OSD.
+The OSD option should always be enabled. - If you are using ESC telemetry, enable the ESC_SENSOR option. - The ANTI_GRAVITY option increases the stability of the copter when the throttle is raised or lowered quickly.
 We recommend enabling this option, and setting Anti Gravity Gain to 3.0 in the PID Tuning tab.
 Detailed instructions for tuning this value are outside the scope of this manual, but this default setting will work well for most quads.

 Next, go to the Receiver section of the "Configuration" tab.
-Since the Kakute F4 AIO only supports serial-type receivers, configuration of this section is simple.
+Since the Kakute F7 AIO only supports serial-type receivers, configuration of this section is simple.

 - Set the Receiver Mode to "Serial-based receiver". - Set the Serial Receiver Provider to the type that matches what kind of receiver you have.
 FrSky and other SBUS receiver should use SBUS.
 Spektrum Satellite receivers should use SPEKTRUM2048 or SPEKTRUM1024 depending on whether they are DSM2 or DSMX.
 FlySky receivers use iBus.
+Crossfire receivers use CRSF.

 These are the most common serial receiver types that are likely to be encountered.